hpe-storage/co-deployments/operators/hpe-csi-operator/README.md

 ## External Testing

-For testing and experimentation only the `operator-sdk` binary is required besides the cluster access with `kubectl` or `oc`.
+For testing and experimentation only, the `operator-sdk` binary is required besides the cluster access with `kubectl` or `oc`.

 In a typical test scenario, these are the steps for each of the supported platforms on a blank cluster.